 Focus on iron-rich foods.
 For those who need to pay more attention to their iron sources, an effort should be made to have higher amounts of leafy greens and green vegetables, especially spinach, and legumes, including beans, lentils, tempeh, and tofu.
 In practical terms, a generous portion of greens should be eaten with at least two of our main meals daily.
-Leafy greens are easily consumed as part of delicious green smoothies or whole meal salads.
+Leafy greens are easily consumed as part of delicious green smoothies or green smoothie bowls or whole meal salads.
 Green vegetables can also be added to salads or consumed as part of easy STAR meals.
 As for legumes, at least 1 cup of legumes should be consumed daily.
 Cooked beans are essential additions to whole meal salads, and they can also be eaten as part of soups, chilis, burritos, bean patties, and hummus or similar legume dips and spreads.
 A perfect combo in this regard can be made of green vegetables dipped in hummus.
 Do keep in mind that other whole plant foods from the fruit, vegetable, grain, nut, and seed categories also contain varying amounts of iron, which will positively contribute to the overall total of iron consumed daily.

 Focus on cooked, blended, and dried foods.
 Since a person can eat more cooked foods than raw foods in any given sitting, this is another way to increase the amount of iron in the diet.
 Imagine what 2 cups of raw spinach looks like after it has been cooked or blended in a smoothie; its volume becomes significantly reduced.
 So you can eat two or three times as much if you cook it or blend it.
 The same goes for other dark leafy greens, vegetables like eggplant, and mushrooms.
 When it comes to fruits, dried fruits will provide more iron than fresh raw fruits.
 Dried unsulfured apricots and dates are also useful dietary additions to boost iron sources.
 Try to avoid cooking fruits, which are not high sources of iron, and will lose more than they gain if they are cooked.
 In general, apply gentle cooking methods, meaning use the lowest heat, least water, and cook for the shortest amount needed, any fresh foods that you prepare to avoid losing other nutrients, especially vitamin C.